mshahinaz29/da-dev-shahin/README.md

 # Digital Awesome Development Test Project

 # Laravel React To Do List App
-Todo App build with Laravel and React
+Todo App built with Laravel and React

 ## To Setup